au-research/raid-metadata/rtd/docs/source/index.rst

 Metadata properties
 ^^^^^^^^^^^^^^^^^^^

-Metadata properties, cotained within blocks and sometimes sub-blocks, are described using the following conventions.
+Metadata properties, cotained within blocks and sometimes sub-blocks, are described using the following elements.

 **Definition** briefly defines the property